Icinga/icinga2/doc/6-distributed-monitoring.md

 If you specify the `host` attribute in the `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` endpoint objects, the client node will actively try to connect to the satellite node.
-Since we've specified the client endpoint's attribute on the satellite node already, we don't want the client node to connect to the satellite nodes.
-Choose one connection direction.
+Since we've specified the client endpoint's attribute on the satellite node already, we don't want the client node to connect to the satellite nodes. **Choose one [connection direction](6-distributed-monitoring.md#distributed-monitoring-advanced-hints-connection-direction).**

+Example for `icinga2-client1.localdomain`:

     [root@icinga2-client1.localdomain /]# vim /etc/icinga2/zones.conf